Wyntuition/jekyll-now/todo/02-work-internal.md

 - Consistently has shown great initiative [projects, coaching, documentation, pipe;ine], that have had a number of positive results across his team.

+- Growing as a leader; technicanl competencies, best practices, buy-in, coaching Coached bootcamp students Ruby best practices via presentations, workshops and pairing.

+- React side project to learn, got buy-in for best practices

+-+ test strategy; balance of unit tests, other tests and manual

+" I was extremely impressed with how quickly he picked up not only the technical aspects of the project, but also the business process and bigger picture"

+- Initiative to fix problem with a DevOps bottlneck

+- Keep trying to apply best practices more and more; implementation patterns keep coming up

 Accountability
 Initative to help accountibility with 20% professional development time.